Can An Image Classifier Suffice For Action Recognition?

-All our models were trained using V100 GPU cards with 16G or 32G memory.
+Our training recipes and augmentations closely follow DeiT~\citep{DeiT_touvron2020}.
+First, we apply multi-scale jitter to augment the input~\citep{TSN:wang2016temporal} with different scales and then randomly crop a target input size (e.g. 8$\times$224$\times$224 for \superS).
+We then use Mixup~\citep{Mixup_zhang2018} and CutMix~\citep{CutMix_Yun_2019_ICCV} to augment the data further, with their values set to 0.8 and 1.0, respectively.
+After that, we rearrange the image crops as a super image.
+Furthermore, we apply drop path~\citep{efficientnet_pmlr_tan_19} with a rate of 0.1, and enable label smoothing~\citep{LabelSmoothing_Szegedy_2016_CVPR} at a rate of 0.1.
+All our models were trained using V100 GPUs with 16G or 32G memory.
 Depending on the size of a model, we use a batch size of 96, 144 or 192 to train the model for 15 epochs on MiT or 30 epochs on other datasets, including 5 warming-up epochs.
-The optimizer used in our training is AdamW ~\cite{AdamW_loshchilov2018decoupled} with a weight decay of 0.05, and the scheduler is Cosine~\cite{cosine_loshchilov2017} with a base linear learning rate of 0.0001.
+The optimizer used in our training is AdamW ~\citep{AdamW_loshchilov2018decoupled} with a weight decay of 0.05, and the scheduler is Cosine~\citep{cosine_loshchilov2017} with a base linear learning rate of 0.0001.

 \textbf{Inference.} We first scale the shorter side of an image to the model input size and then take three crops (top-left, center and bottom-right) for evaluation.
 The average of the three predictions is used as the final prediction.
-We report results by top-1 and top-5 classification accuracy (\%) on validation data, the total computational cost in FLOPs and the model size in MB.
+We report results by top-1 and top-5 classification accuracy (\%) on validation data, the total computational cost in FLOPs and the model size in number of parameters.